-Those housing arrangements such as room assignment and contract management are handled by Housing Management Section of Buildings and Facilities Management Division.
+Those housing arrangements are handled by Housing Management Section of Buildings and Facilities Management Division.
 For further details, please refer to PRP Chapter 25.

 This Student Support Policies shall come into force from September 1, 2020.

 This revised Student Support Policies shall come into force from April 1, 2021.